BitSmith5/EnumCreator/Assets/EnumCreator/StandaloneEnumGuide.md

 1. Make sure you're right-clicking on a folder or the project root
 2. The menu item appears under `Create > Enum Creator > Enum File`
 3. If you're not in the Generated Enums folder, the system will offer to create the file there instead

+If your enum definition asset isn't being created:
+1. Check that the enum file is properly formatted and compiles without errors
+2. Ensure the file is saved and Unity has refreshed
+3. Look for any error messages in the Console
+4. Empty enums are supported - you can start with an empty enum and add values later

+## Tools Menu

+The following Tools menu items are available for managing Enum Creator:

+### Tools > Enum Creator > Settings
+- Opens the Enum Creator Settings window
+- Configure default namespace, generated enums path, and other preferences
+- Set whether new enums should use flags by default
+- Configure powers of two numbering for unflagged enums

+### Tools > Enum Creator > Create Settings Asset
+- Creates a new EnumCreatorSettings asset if one doesn't exist
+- Automatically opens the Settings window after creation
+- Useful for first-time setup or resetting settings

+### Tools > Enum Creator > About
+- Shows information about the Enum Creator tool
+- Displays version information and features

 ## Asset Store Distribution